slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 ## Contributing Code ##

 ### Useful Tools for Development ###
 If you use Brackets to edit Brackets, you can quickly reload the app itself by choosing *Debug > Reload Brackets* from the in-app menu.
-(If your Brackets gets really hosed, you may need to restart the application).

-To bring up the Chrome Developer Tools on the Brackets window, use *Debug > Show Developer Tools*.
-This will open a new Chrome tab with the developer tools.

-If you need to debug startup code, you can launch Brackets, open the developer tools, set your breakpoints, and then select *Debug > Reload Brackets*.
-This will re-run all of the startup code and stop at any breakpoints you have set.

-You can open a second Brackets window from *Debug > New Window*.
-This is nice because it means you can use a stable Brackets in one window to edit your code, and then reload the app in the second window to see if your changes worked.
-You can bring up the developer tools on the second window, too.
+[More on debugging Brackets...](Debugging Brackets)

-You can use *Debug > Run Tests* to run our unit test suite, and *Debug > Show Perf Data* to show some rudimentary performance info.
-There is also an article on [Debugging Test Windows in Unit Tests](https://github.com/adobe/brackets/wiki/Debugging-Test-Windows-in-Unit-Tests).
+You can use *Debug > Run Tests* to run our unit test suite.
+Use *Debug > Show Perf Data* to show some rudimentary performance info (see the `PerfUtils` API for adding more).

-### Modifying the Code ###
+### Saving Your Code Changes ###
-So you have found an issue that you want to fix or a feature you want to implement.
-Start off by creating a new branch in your local directory.
-This assumes you are working in the brackets directory, but the same thing would apply for the brackets-app project as well.
+If you've found an issue you want to fix or a feature you want to implement, eventually you'll want to submit a _pull request_ back to Brackets upstream.
+Here's how to organize your changes so they're ready to turn into a pull request.

-> Make sure to follow the [coding conventions](Brackets Coding Conventions) for Brackets so that your code matches the rest of the project.

-Start by creating a new branch off of master for the feature you want to work on.
-This makes sure that your master branch can stay in sync with the main Brackets repository and if the feature doesn't work or breaks something, you can always start fresh with your local master branch.
-It also makes updating your pull request much easier as you can see below.
+First, create a new branch off of `master` for the change you want to work on.
+This allows your `master` branch to stay in sync with the main Brackets repository - and if your change doesn't work or breaks something, you can always start fresh from your local `master` again.

 ```
 git checkout master